Bronzer Vs Highlighter

 Highlighters are light-reflecting products to bring out your favorite facial features.
 You can think of a highlighter as a topper to your bronzer and blush.
 It’s usually a lighter shade than your complexion to create a dewy and hydrated appearance.

-Highlighter is applied where the sun hits the skin at the highest points of your face, like the cheekbones.
+The highlighter is applied where the sun hits the skin at the highest points of your face, such as the cheekbones.

 How To Pick The Right Highlighter

-Highlighters are unique because they’re available in more shades and undertones.
-You can even shop from unique shades like blue or pink.
+Highlighters are unique because they’re available in a wider range of shades and undertones.
+You can even shop for unique shades, such as blue or pink.
 However, a lighter bone shade or gold hue is the most popular.

 Shade

 You’ll want to choose a highlighter suitable for your skin tone.
-For example, darker complexions may suit deep shades of highlighters like gold, while lighter complexions can opt for a paler hue.
+For example, darker complexions may suit deep shades of highlighters, such as gold, while lighter complexions can opt for a paler hue.

 It’s also crucial to consider undertones and choose one that flatters your features.
 A highlighter can reflect light or provide a color shift with unique shades.